EliAndrewC/l7r/rules/04-schools.md

 school rank.
 After a full night's rest, your Absorb Void school knack resets to full usage and you regain spent void points equal to your lowest Ring.
-A partial night's rest restores 1 spent void point and 1 use of Absorb Void per 90 minutes of sleep.
+A partial night's rest restores 1 spent void point and 1 use of Absorb Void per 90 minutes of sleep, up to the per-night total you can regain.
 However, you may not spend more void points on any one roll than your lowest Ring minus 1.

 **First Dan:**
 Roll one extra die on precepts and any two types of rolls of your choice.